Snowflake-Labs/terraform-provider-snowflake/docs/resources/dynamic_table.md

 ### Optional

 - `comment` (String) Specifies a comment for the dynamic table.
 - `initialize` (String) Initialize trigger for the dynamic table.
 Can only be set on creation.
+Available options are ON_CREATE and ON_SCHEDULE.
 - `or_replace` (Boolean) Specifies whether to replace the dynamic table if it already exists.
 - `refresh_mode` (String) INCREMENTAL to use incremental refreshes, FULL to recompute the whole table on every refresh, or AUTO to let Snowflake decide.